Parents of accused Seminole Heights killer officially under house arrest

-TAMPA, Fla. — The parents of the accused Seminole Heights killer are officially under house arrest after being held in contempt of court for refusing to answer prosecutor's questions.
+TAMPA, Fla. — The parents of the accused Seminole Heights, Florida killer are officially under house arrest after being held in contempt of court for refusing to answer prosecutor's questions.

 Howell Donaldson Jr. and Rosita Donaldson were booked into the Orient County Jail on Wednesday morning before being released to fulfill their house arrest.